 What to expect during pericardiectomy surgery

-Postoperative care and recovery
+After pericardiectomy: postoperative care and recovery

 A pericardiectomy is a major surgical procedure that will typically require a hospital stay of five to seven days.
-Individuals will generally be advised to avoid heavy lifting in the recovery stage, which may take up to two months.
+The person will generally be advised to avoid heavy lifting in the recovery stage, which may take up to two months.
 Feelings of tiredness may be experienced during the recovery period and exercise may have to be limited, though it should be possible to resume many daily activities quite quickly after the surgery.[^3]

 Pericardiectomy risks and complications

 - Low cardiac output syndrome, where the heart is unable to supply the body with sufficient oxygen

 - A blocked blood vessel, in which case an additional technique called cardiopulmonary bypass may be required to maintain blood flow